Privacy Policy

 Research

 We may also disclose data obtained from our Platform to academic institutions and research bodies for research purposes specifically related to mental health support.
+For users residing in the UK, such disclosures will comply with UK GDPR and the Data Protection Act 2018.
+Any special category data will only be shared in anonymised form and processed under Article 9(2)(j) (scientific research purposes) with appropriate safeguards.
 Any such data is anonymised before it is shared with any third parties and we assure you that any recipients of this data adhere to adequate standards of data security, ethical review, and privacy.

 Cookies

 We may use cookies and/or other tracking technologies to distinguish you from other users of our Platform, or the distribution platform (Appstore) and to remember your preferences.
 This would help us to provide you with a good experience when you use the Platform and also allows us to improve the Platform.
+For users residing in the United Kingdom, our use of cookies complies with the Privacy and Electronic Communications Regulations (PECR) and UK GDPR.
+Where cookies are not strictly necessary, we will seek your consent before placing them.
 For more information about the cookies we use, please see our cookie policy.

 Change of purpose